project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

     <td><img src="pages/features-documentation/images/lessonplan/addimage.png"></td>
   </tr>
   <tr>
-   <td>1.
-Click <b>My images</b> to view a list of all image files that you have previously, uploaded
+   <td>1.Click <b>My images</b> to view a list of all image files that you have previously, uploaded
      <br>2.
 Click <b>All image</b> to view a list of image files from the repository
      <br><b>Note:</b> The repository contains all image files added and uploaded by any users.
-Choose an appropriate image file from any list.
+Choose an appropriate image file from the list.
      <br>3.
+Choose an appropriate image file from any list and click Select </td>
+    <br>4.
 You can add images by uploading an image from your local machine using <b>Upload and use</b>.
-A new Upload and use window appears. </td>
+A new Upload and use window appears.
    <td><img src="pages/features-documentation/images/course_selectimage.png"></td>
   </tr>
    <tr> <td>To upload an image: